adamlin859/DataStructure/README.md

             currentSize--;
         }
     }
+#### Hashing without LinkedList

+Uses an array that each can contain will the following value:

+1. null
+2. A value and the entry is active
+3. A value and the entry is not active because it is marked delete.

 #### Linear Probing

 To speed up the alogrithm of hashing, consider using probing to reslove collisions.
 The load factor for probing should be below lambda = 0.5.

 Linear probing uses a linear function f(i) = i to move the value into a empty cell.
 Move one up until encounter a emptycell.
 Linear probing suffer from a problem of primary cluster where any key that haes in to the cluster will require many probing. numebr fo probes using linear probling is roughly 1/2(1+1/(1-lambda)^2) for insertions and unsuccessful searches, and 1/2(1+1(1-lambda)) for successful searches.

+#### Quadratic Probing

+Quadratic probing uses function f(i) = i^2.
+This can be also represented as f(i) = f(i − 1) + 2i − 1.
+Suffers from secondary clustering.

 ### Sorting